Departments & Organizations

 - skin cancer

-Dr. Choate uses a wide variety of treatment modalities including phototherapy, systemic immunosuppressive agents, retinoids, and newer disease-targeted biologic agents including adalimumab, etanercept, infliximab, ustekinumab.
+Dr. Choate uses a wide variety of treatment modalities including phototherapy, systemic immunosuppressive agents, retinoids, and newer disease-targeted biologic agents to treat psoraisis and atopic dermatitis (eczema).

 Patients are seen in consultation after referral by a dermatologist or primary care physician, typically after first-line therapies have failed.

-In his research, Dr. Choate uses cutting-edge next generation sequencing technologies to identify mutations causing genetic skin diseases and his group studies the function of identified genes in normal and disease states.
+In his research, Dr. Choate employs next generation sequencing technologies to identify mutations causing genetic skin diseases and his group studies the function of identified genes in normal and disease states.
 Dr. Choate has published over 30 peer-reviewed articles and chapters and presents his work at national and international meetings.
 He is a member of the Medical and Scientific Advisory Board for the Foundation for Ichthyosis and Related Skin types.
+His laboratory is funded by the National Institute of Arthritis and of Musculoskelatal and Skin Diseases, a division of the National Institutes of Health.

 Dr. Choate mentors undergraduate, graduate, and medical students in his laboratory, teaches at Yale Medical School, and trains resident physicians and fellows.